VikhilP/QA-Python-Project/README.md

 - If i had more time, i would definitly implement a sort system onto the program. after a few insertions, the program becomes hard to read
 - a way of mass adding games to series, so far a user will have to do each one individually
-- Iron out the update series bug, this one pained me as it was a mistake on my part, if i gave myself more time i would have been able to fix this issue by asking trainers for help, instead i left it till the weekend and paid the price
+- Iron out the update series bug, this one pained me as it was a mistake on my part, if i gave myself more time i would have been able to fix this issue by asking trainers for help, instead i left it till the weekend and paid the price.
+This happened because of a late change to using an online sql database, if i had made the change from local to online sooner, i would have spotted the error quicker and been able to have more time to fix the issue
 - Implement better UI through CSS.
 I have some experience with CSS, but i have no idea how to implement it onto flask/python. spending a day or two to learn and freshen up on the topic could allow the project to grow alot more!
 - Add in the developers and publishers table